michaeltelford/wgit/README.md

 ## Change Log

-See the [CHANGELOG.md](https://github.com/michaeltelford/wgit/blob/master/CHANGELOG.md) for differences between versions of Wgit.
+See the [CHANGELOG.md](https://github.com/michaeltelford/wgit/blob/master/CHANGELOG.md) for differences (including any breaking changes) between releases of Wgit.

+## License

+The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+## Contributing

+Bug reports and feature requests are welcome on [GitHub](https://github.com/michaeltelford/wgit/issues).
+Just raise an issue, checking it doesn't already exist.

+The current road map is rudimentally listed in the [TODO.txt](https://github.com/michaeltelford/wgit/blob/master/TODO.txt) file.
+Maybe your feature request is already there?

 ## Development

-The current road map is rudimentally listed in the [TODO.txt](https://github.com/michaeltelford/wgit/blob/master/TODO.txt) file.

 For a full list of available Rake tasks, run `bundle exec rake help`.
 The most commonly used tasks are listed below...

 After checking out the repo, run `./bin/setup` to install dependencies (requires `bundler`).
 Then, run `bundle exec rake test` to run the tests.
-You can also run `./bin/console` for an interactive REPL that will allow you to experiment with the code.
+You can also run `./bin/console` for an interactive (`pry`) REPL that will allow you to experiment with the code.

 To generate code documentation run `bundle exec yard doc`.
 To browse the generated documentation run `bundle exec yard server -r`.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, see the *Gem Publishing Checklist* section of the `TODO.txt` file.

-## Contributing

-Bug reports and pull requests are welcome on [GitHub](https://github.com/michaeltelford/wgit).

-## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).